-AFTERNOON DISMISSAL: Our students' safety is our primary concern, and we ask that everyone adhere to the following guidelines.
+Our students' safety is our primary concern, and we ask that everyone adhere to the following guidelines.

 - All parents are encouraged to utilize curbside pick-up. - Parents will be issued a laminated card with the child/children's last name on them.
-Please display the passenger side of your vehicle's dashboard so that the dismissal team can easily read it. - Parents that have alternate pick up arrangements with an authorized designee must have the necessary documentation on file.
-Please ask the authorized designee to make sure they have a government issued photo ID ready to be displayed for verification purposes. - All adults should pick students up by entering the Laskin Road entrance to the School. - Parents of Cottage age students (2.5 to 3.5) are required to park along the wooden fence that borders the traffic circle on the right and walk in to get their children. - Adults picking students up may begin to arrive by 2:45 pm daily. - All students will be dismissed starting at 3:00 pm.
-VBFS faculty will call students by name to the front of the school via walkie talkie to waiting cars.
-Students who are of driving age and who have driven to school will be dismissed at this time. - Parents electing to park and walk-in to pick their child up may do so.
+Please display the passenger side of your vehicle's dashboard so that the dismissal team can easily read it. - Parents that have alternate pick-up arrangements with an authorized designee must have the necessary documentation on file.
+Please ask the authorized designee to make sure they have a government-issued photo ID ready to be displayed for verification purposes. - All adults should pick students up by entering the Laskin Road entrance to the school. - Parents of Cottage-age students are required to park along the fence that borders the traffic circle on the right and walk in to get their children. - Adults picking students up may begin to arrive by 2:45 pm daily. - All students will be dismissed starting at 3:00 pm.
+VBFS faculty will call students by name to the front of the school via walkie-talkie to waiting cars. - Parents electing to park and walk in to pick their child up may do so.
 Please exercise caution when crossing the parking lot.
-Please park along the wooden fence to the right of the traffic circle. - Do not block the area near the faculty parking lot or the handicapped parking area. - Do not double park on the circle or park in the fire lanes, designated by unbroken double lines. - Parking is limited to the area in front of the Meeting House, along the fence or under the pine trees on the west side of the driveway. - Children are not permitted to cross the driveway unless accompanied by an adult. - After 3:15 p.m., students who have not been picked up must be picked up in either the Main Office or the
+Please park along the fence to the right of the traffic circle. - Do not block the area near the faculty parking lot or the handicapped parking area. - Do not double park on the circle or park in the fire lanes, designated by unbroken double lines.

+- Parking is limited to the area in front of the Meeting House, along the fence, or under the pine trees on the west side of the driveway. - Children are not permitted to cross the driveway unless accompanied by an adult. - After 3:15 p.m., students who have not been picked up must be picked up in either the Main Office or the Library where they will be waiting unless they are assigned to go to late departures.